 Each time you visit our website, we may automatically collect information about web usage information (e.g. IP address) and information about your visit, to and from our website.
 We may ask you for information if you report a problem with our website.

-The personal data described above may relate to any of the following categories of person-our customers and your clients, our prospective customers, and those who submit enquiries through our website.
+The personal data described above may relate to any of the following categories of person-our customers and your clients, our prospective customers, and those who submit enquiries through our website, and our employees and staff.

 When you visit our website, cookies will be used to collect information about you such as your Internet Protocol (IP) address which connects your computer or mobile device to the Internet, and information about your visit such as the pages you viewed or searched for, pages response times, download errors etc. We do this so that we can measure our website’s performance and make improvements in the future.
 Cookies are also used to enhance this website’s functionality and personalisation, which includes sharing data with third party organisations.
 You can control this by adjusting your cookies settings.
 We refer you to our Cookies Policy on our website for more information on this.